 You may be suffering from restarting loops with your iPhone or iPad now when you find this article.
 This problem is common and can happen to any iPhone or iPad at any time for a variety of reasons.
 Reboot loop happens when the device tries to startup but cannot complete the startup process.

 Your device might get stuck in a boot loop when you turn on your iPhone after iOS update, restoring the iPhone from a previous backup, or even when you try to call a friend.
-You must have tried to force restart the device, but as soon as the device opens, it starts to boot again. if your iPhone keep stuck in boot loop and can not open it, you can also download iMyFone D-Back to recover the data from iPhone and fix the boot loop problem.
+You must have tried to force restart the device, but as soon as the device opens, it starts to boot again.

 What Causes iPhone Boot Loop?